Named Among the Best Plastic Surgeons in Boston

 Man with history of multiple abdominal operations and attempts at hernia repair by other surgeons who is left with recurrent ventral, incision and umbilical hernias, abdominal bulge, abdominal scars.
 Dr. Taylor, Dr. Sullivan and Dr. Gutweiler performed abdominal reconstruction.

 Diastasis recti refers to the separation of the vertical rectus muscles of the abdomen which most often happens with pregnancy, but can also occur with age and changes in weight.
 This widening of the space between the abdominal muscles can cause a bulge, and weakening of the core.
 Unlike a hernia however there is no true hole in the fascial layer, just a thinning and lateral migration.
 Diastasis repair plays an integral role in most tummy tuck or cosmetic abdominoplasty procedures, but may also be performed to reinforce a hernia repair.
 While we often feel that this muscular repositioning is a functional or reconstructive procedure, most (dare we say all) insurance carriers consider diastasis recti repair to be a cosmetic procedure.

 Same man shown above more than one year after after abdominal reconstruction with Dr. Taylor, Dr. Sullivan, and Dr. Gutweiler.

 The hernia was repaired using a low transverse incision, the same approach used with an abdominoplasty or “tummy tuck”.
 The scar is hidden in the underwear line.
 This approach is used to improve exposure and improve safety and recovery.
 The hernia was repaired with mesh using the Rives-Stoppa technique, which has the lowest rate of hernia recurrence.
 Abdominal wall component separation is also used to repair the muscle layers.
 Finally, excess skin is removed.

-It is important to be seen by Dr. Taylor or Dr. Sullivan after your operation.
-They will see you in follow-up appointments at 1 week, 2-4 weeks, 3-6 months, and 1 year or as often as needed post-op.
+After your hernia repair or abdominal reconstruction Boston plastic surgeon Dr. Taylor or Dr. Sullivan will see you in follow-up appointments at 1 week, 2-4 weeks, 3-6 months, and 1 year or as often as needed post-op.
 Call to schedule your appointments at Taylor & Sullivan Plastic Surgery at (617) 492-0620 between the hours of 8:30 – 5:00 or visit our webpage at www.massplasticsurgeons.com.
 We are always available for postoperative concerns or emergencies and can be reached through our paging service 24 hours per day at (617) 492- 0620.